pygobject/pycairo/README.rst

         context.stroke()

 ----

+Features of the Pycairo bindings:

+* Provides an object oriented interface to cairo.
+* Queries the error status of objects and translates them to exceptions.
+* Provides a C API that can be used by other Python extensions.

 If Pycairo is not what you need, have a look at `cairocffi
 <https://cairocffi.readthedocs.io>`__, which is an API compatible package